 Disorders of the Corpus Callosum (DCC) are not widely known or recognized by many, leaving diagnosed individuals and their families without access to extensive medical information and emotional support.
 In the late 90’s, it was thought that 1 in 10,000 individuals were affected by a disorder of the callosum.
 Current research suggests that as many as 1 person in 2,053 is affected by some disorder of the corpus callosum.

 Because a firm diagnosis of callosal disorders has only been possible since the invention of the MRI, this range of conditions is only beginning to be understood.
-Prior to the formation of the NODCC in 2003, there was not a formal place for the families to turn to for information and support.
+Prior to the formation of the National Organization for Disorders of the Corpus Callosum (NODCC) in 2002, there was not a formal place for the families to turn to for information and support.
 There were no large studies on the diagnosis of DCC being done and very little was known in how to best live with the conditions.

 The ACC Network, affiliated within the University of Maine’s College of Education and Human Development was founded in 1989 and operated by Gary and Kathryn Schilmoeller (both Developmental and Experimental Psychologists), whose son was living with agenesis of the corpus callosum.
 The ACC Network had a networking directory, published a printed newsletter, and sponsored an online discussion board focused on disorders of the corpus callosum and related issues.